Francesco Cilluffo: Education

 He has worked as assistant conductor in the United States (Lyric Opera of Chicago and Hollywood Bowl Orchestra) and Europe (Gewandhaus, Leipzig, Danish National Symphony Orchestra, Copenhagen Opera House, Opéra national du Rhin, Strasbourg, and Teatro La Fenice, Venice).
-He has also attended master classes with conductors such as Michael Tilson Thomas (with the London Symphony Orchestra), Iván Fischer (Budapest Festival Orchestra) and Gianluigi Gelmetti (Accademia Musicale Chigiana).
+He has also attended master classes with conductors such as Michael Tilson Thomas, Iván Fischer, Gianluigi Gelmetti.

-He now lives in Milan, Italy.

 Conducting activities

-Cilluffo has distinguished himself as a conductor in venues such as the Barbican Centre, Sadler's Wells Theatre, City of London Festival in London, Tchaikovsky Concert Hall in Moscow, Teatro Massimo in Palermo, Municipal Theatre of Santiago in Chile, Teatro Pergolesi in Jesi, Nuovo Teatro Comunale in Sassari, Teatro Fraschini in Pavia, Teatro Ponchielli in Cremona, Teatro Sociale in Como, Teatro Grande in Brescia, Teatro Rossini in Lugo and festivals such as Byblos International Festival, Festival della Valle d'Itria, Incontri in Terra di Siena.
+Cilluffo has distinguished himself as a conductor in venues such as the Barbican Centre, Sadler's Wells Theatre, City of London Festival in London, Tchaikovsky Concert Hall in Moscow, Teatro Massimo in Palermo, Municipal Theatre of Santiago in Chile, Teatro Pergolesi in Jesi, Nuovo Teatro Comunale in Sassari, Teatro Fraschini in Pavia, Teatro Ponchielli in Cremona, Teatro Sociale in Como, Teatro Grande in Brescia, Teatro Rossini in Lugo and festivals such as Festival della Valle d'Itria, Incontri in Terra di Siena.

-Among his recent conducting engagements are Zemlinsky's Der König Kandaules at the Teatro Massimo in Palermo, Mahler’s Das Lied von der Erde at the Festival della Valle d'Itria, a tour of concerts with the Orquesta Filarmónica de Santiago in Chile (featuring music by Rossini, Haydn and Mendelssohn), Marco Tutino’s opera The Servant at the Teatro Rossini in Lugo and Mozart’s Requiem (edited by Robert D. Levin) with the Orchestra Filarmonica di Torino in Turin.
-He also conducted Luigi Cherubini’s Requiem in C minor with the orchestra and chorus of the Accademia Stefano Tempia in Turin and an all-Handel concert with the same company.
+Among his recent conducting engagements are Zemlinsky's Der König Kandaules at the Teatro Massimo in Palermo, Mahler's Das Lied von der Erde at the Festival della Valle d'Itria, a tour of concerts with the Orquesta Filarmónica de Santiago in Chile (featuring music by Rossini, Haydn and Mendelssohn), Marco Tutino's opera The Servant at the Teatro Rossini in Lugo and Mozart's Requiem (edited by Robert D. Levin) with the Orchestra Filarmonica di Torino in Turin.
+He also conducted Luigi Cherubini's Requiem in C minor with the orchestra and chorus of the Accademia Stefano Tempia in Turin and an all-Handel concert with the same company.

 Composing activities

 Instrumental music

-Cilluffo’s most recent instrumental music includes Drash for orchestra (commissioned and premiered by the Chicago Arts Orchestra), Il barone rampante after Italo Calvino’s famous book, commissioned by the RAI National Symphony Orchestra featuring actress Sonia Bergamasco, the piano trios This island’s mine and Turning to Turner (commissioned by the Trio Debussy) and the string symphony Castelli di Rabbia (after Alessandro Baricco’s novel), performed as part of the 2006 Winter Olympics celebrations.
+Cilluffo's most recent instrumental music includes Drash for orchestra (commissioned and premiered by the Chicago Arts Orchestra), Il barone rampante after Italo Calvino's famous book, commissioned by the RAI National Symphony Orchestra featuring actress Sonia Bergamasco, the piano trios This island's mine and Turning to Turner (commissioned by the Trio Debussy) and the string symphony Castelli di Rabbia (after Alessandro Baricco's novel), performed as part of the 2006 Winter Olympics celebrations.
 His most performed chamber works include A Sonata Play for cello and piano and Il sistema periodico for piano solo (based on the book by Primo Levi).